1982 Loft Law

-Article 7-C of the New York Multiple Dwelling Law, commonly known as the 1982 Loft Law, was designed to protect the residential tenants of certain former commercial buildings in New York City from substandard conditions, eviction, and unfair rent increases.
-The law affected buildings it defined as Interim Multiple Dwellings (IMDs), commercial or manufacturing loft buildings that had at least three units occupied by residents during the period of April 1, 1980, through December 1, 1981.
+Article 7-C of the New York Multiple Dwelling Law, commonly known as the Loft Law, was enacted to protect the residential tenants of certain former commercial or manufacturing buildings in New York City from substandard conditions, eviction, and unfair rent increases.
+The law became necessary as a response to advocacy on behalf of loft tenants, who were chiefly artists who built out their spaces in the buildings after the manufacturing industry left New York City.
+The law affected buildings it defined as Interim Multiple Dwellings (IMDs), former commercial or manufacturing loft buildings that had at least three units occupied by residents during the period of April 1, 1980, through December 1, 1981.
 It required landlords to bring converted residences up to code, and prevented them from charging tenants for improvements until the issuance of a Certificate of Occupancy.
-The law was administered by the New York City Loft Board.
+The law is administered by the New York City Loft Board.